 And finally, what advice would you give to writers in Malta – whether locals or expats?

-Art is vital in any system of oppression and censorship.
+Art is vital in any system of oppression and censorship, view source to learn more about the laws revolving around censorship.
 Our job is to ask questions – of ourselves and our systems – to stimulate thought and encourage empathy.
 I don’t believe we have to have answers, but we have a duty to be truthful and not to become the foot-soldiers of the state.
 It is, to my mind, vital that there be a separation between Church and State; anything else is something less than freedom.